kenkneelee/lotide/README.md

 **_BEWARE:_ This library was published for learning purposes.
 It is _not_ intended for use in production-grade software.**

 This project was created and published by me as part of my learnings at Lighthouse Labs.
+It includes several simple functions mostly to operate on arrays and objects.
+Writing Lotide helped to solidify fundamental programming concepts (FOCAL - Functions, Objects, Conditions, Arrays, Loops) and provided practice on writing modular and reusable code.

 ## Usage